Baby Jogger City Mini GT • City Mini • Baby Jogger City Premier • Baby Jogger City Select

 Britax B-Agile • Britax B-Ready • Nuna Tavo • Baby Zen Yoyo+

 Baby Jogger City Mini GT: A fantastic all-terrain single stroller.
 You could also get the regular City Mini, but I think the City Mini GT is worth the additional price.
-It’s easily collapsible and has a side handbrake and does well on surfaces “off the beaten path”.
+It’s easily collapsible (with one hand!!!), has a side handbrake and does well on surfaces “off the beaten path”.
 We had the City Mini GT when we just had one child and it was great, minus the small storage basket.
 This works well for any living situation, but it isn’t ideal if you walk to do your grocery shopping since the basket doesn’t fit multiple grocery bags.
 I do love how easily it can get up and down bumps and curbs.

 Baby Jogger City Select: Converts from a single to double; very similar to the UppaBaby Vista but a lot cheaper.
 Baby Jogger City Select LUX: Baby Jogger is coming out with a new convertible stroller in 2017 – the City Select LUX – and it sounds pretty awesome.